Frontend

 The application is deployed to the Google Play Store and the Apple App Store using fastlane: https://docs.fastlane.tools/

 Fastlane is installed as a Ruby gem.
-Since the bundler-gemfile is scoped to a single directory, a Gemfile
+Since the bundler-gemfile is scoped to a single directory, a Gemfile is included in both the android and ios directories.
+Once installed, the usage is

 cd frontend/android # or ios